Vicki Garvin: Travel to Ghana, Nigeria, and China

 In the face of McCarthyism and rising anti-communist sentiment, Garvin had limited outlets to continue union work or community-based organizing.
 In 1960, Garvin discovered an opportunity to work in Nigeria, which had just gained independence from the United Kingdom.
 While living in Lagos, Garvin experienced disillusionment with the realities of neocolonialism, which left Nigerians impoverished and divided despite their nation's independence from formal colonial rule.
 By 1963, Garvin had decided to leave Nigeria, and traveled to Accra, Ghana, which, under the leadership of Kwame Nkrumah, had become a hub for black activism and Pan-Africanism.
 Garvin was roommates with Maya Angelou and Alice Windom, and was part of a black intellectual network that included Julian Mayfield, W.E.B. and Shirley Du Bois, and Ollie Harrington.
 Garvin's internationalism and interest in Third World revolutions was developed during this time.
 When Malcolm X arrived in Ghana in 1964, Garvin, who had already met Malcolm X in Harlem, was part of a committee that shaped his experience in Ghana and accompanied him to his meetings with diplomats from Algeria, China, and Cuba.

 In 1964, 2 years before the military coup that would overthrow Nkrumah, Garvin received an offer from the Chinese Ambassador to visit the People's Republic of China.
-Garvin moved to Shanghai, China where she taught English at the Shanghai Foreign Language Institute.
+After moving to China, Garvin taught English at the Shanghai Foreign Language Institute (SFLI) and was the first African American to teach at a Chinese college.
 She also created the university's course in African American history.
+In her lectures, Garvin criticized the NAACP for diluting and diverting the African American struggle and criticized Martin Luther King Jr. for what she described as an insistence that African Americans "suffer in order to defeat violence by peaceful manner."
+Garvin described the African American struggle as fundamentally a class struggle and stated that its correct direction was represented by advocates of armed self-defense like Robert F. Williams.

+The Cultural Revolution in 1966 and the suspension of regular classroom activities ended her teaching work at SFLI.
+Garvin maintained close ties with the Red Guards and unlike other foreign instructors at SFLI remained in China during the Cultural Revolution.
+After her work at SFLI ended, Garvin taught English to workers and technicians who would be sent to African countries.

-The Cultural Revolution in 1966 and the subsequent turmoil in higher education caused Garvin to lose her job, causing her to take up a position as the editor of an English newspaper in Beijing.
+Garvin later began work as the editor of an English newspaper in Beijing, the Peking Review.
 After the release of Mao's 1968 statement "In Support of Afro-American Struggle Against Violent Repression," Garvin was invited back to Shanghai by her old students to give a speech at a rally.
 Garvin's experience speaking in front of millions of Chinese who were rallying in support of black power solidified her commitment to Third World solidarity and transnational liberation movements.